-With the various external hard drive connections and speeds you may be wondering, “Which hard drive is best for video editing?”
+With so many different types of external hard drive connections and speeds you may be wondering, “Which hard drive is best for video editing?”
+Here’s the answer!

-There are more external hard drive options than ever before, and while more options are great, all these choices can but can be overwhelming.
-By knowing the differences in external hard drives and their specifications you can better ascertain which is right for your video editing work.
+There are more external hard drive options than ever before.
+While most of the options will work, the number of choices can be overwhelming.
+By knowing the differences in external hard drives and their specifications, you can better ascertain which is right for your video editing work.

-- Prevent external hard drive errors and increase the longevity by knowing tips for safe handling of drives (even ‘rugged’ drives should be handled with care).
+- Prevent external hard drive errors and increase longevity by knowing tips for safe handling of drives.
+Pro Tip: Even “rugged” drives should be handled with care!

-- Learn what the difference is between RAID 1 and RAID 0 formatted hard drives and why these distinctions make a difference in video editing work.
+- Learn the difference between RAID 1 and RAID 0 hard drives and discover why these distinctions make a difference in video editing work.

-- What connection is best for video editing: Thunderbolt, Firewire 800 or eSATA?
+- Which connection is best for video editing — Thunderbolt, Firewire 800, or eSATA?

-- Know the difference between the speed of the connection and the speed of the drive, and minimums for working with video.
+- Know the difference between the speed of the connection and the speed of the drive, and learn the minimums for working with video.

-If you’re thinking about buying an external hard drive for video editing now or sometime in the future, this is important info to know!
+If you’re thinking about buying an external hard drive for video editing, this is important info to know!
 And remember — PremiumBeat’s got you covered if you’re ready to learn more about hard drives and other essential video gear!